 We use both closed cockpits and sit on top Kayak’s.
 Kayaking is a fantastic way to explore Dun Laoghaire.
 We use Sea Kayaks and sit on top Kayaks, propelled with a double paddle.

 Our experienced instructors will teach you safety procedures and how to manoeuvre your craft, before embarking on a relaxing trip.
 For the more experienced we offer a fun and exciting range of games and group tasks on the sea front.

 Open daily 11am to 5pm.
 The National Maritime Museum of Ireland is operated by the Maritime Institute of Ireland assisted by a Community Employment Scheme of the Department of Social Protection.
 The Maritime Institute of Ireland fosters an appreciation of our maritime heritage.
 Located just next door to the Royal Marine Hotel it is a great opportunity to soak up some of the local history.

 The Pavilion Theatre is only a few minutes walk from the Royal Marine Hotel.

 They have a seasonal programme with a wide range of acts and shows taking place throughout the year.

 The People’s Park in Dun Laoghaire is only a few minutes walk from the hotel, the beautiful landscaped gardens are the ideal place to go for a walk and rest and take in the day to day life.
 There is a playground area for young children and every Sunday they have a farmers' market where local products are available to buy and take home as souvenirs.

-Dublin Bay cruises sail between Dun Laoghaire & Howth up to 6 times a day from March to October.
+Dublin Bay cruises sail between Dun Laoghaire, Dublin City & Howth from March to October.